Shooting brings troubled San Bernardino an unwelcome new distinction

 "It's like kicking someone when you're down," said resident Joko Manullang.

-He noted the contrast between San Bernardino and Paris, site of deadly attacks last month that mobilized an outpouring of support across the world, could not be more stark.
+He noted the contrast between San Bernardino and Paris, site of deadly attacks last month that mobilised an outpouring of support across the world, could not be more stark.

 "When you think of Paris, you think of the Eiffel Tower ...
 When it's San Bernardino, it's crackheads, foreclosures," Manullang said.
 "There's nothing memorable here, really – except now this tragedy."